bcbio/bcbio-nextgen/README.md

 The test suite exercises the various scripts driving the analysis, so are a good starting point to ensure everything has been installed correctly.
-Tests are run using [nose][i7]:
+Tests are run from the main directory using [nose][i7]:

       nosetest -v -s

 `tests/test_automated_analysis.py` is quite extensive and exercises the full framework using an automatically downloaded test dataset.
 It runs through barcode deconvolution, alignment and full SNP analysis.
-The configuration for the tests can be tweaked:
+The configuration for the tests can be tweaked for your
+environment:

 * `tests/data/automated/post_process.yaml` -- May need adjustment to
   point to installed software in non-standard locations.
 * `tests/data/automated/run_info.yaml` -- The `analysis` variable
   can be changed to 'Standard' if SNP calling is not required in your environment.
-This will run a pipeline of alignment and analysis.
+This will run a smaller pipeline of alignment and analysis.

 #### RabbitMQ messaging server